Pathik1712/e-commerce/README.md

-Welcome to ShopEase Crafted with the simplicity and power of Next.js, our website offers a swift and delightful shopping experience.
+Welcome to ShopEase Crafted with the simplicity and power of Next.js, My website offers a swift and delightful shopping experience.
 Dive into a world where technology meets convenience seamlessly.
-Welcome to the future of online retail with [Your E-commerce Project Name] powered by Next.js!
+Welcome to the future of online retail with ShopEase powered by Next.js!

 ## Getting Started